What's most important?

 - compile statistics on the kinds of software and computers visitors use

-- decide who to contact about about product announcements, service changes, and new features
+- decide who to contact about product announcements, service changes, and new features

-openupm may preserve log entries for all kinds of visitors longer, as needed in specific cases, like investigation of specific incidents. openupm stores aggregate statistics indefinitely, but those statistics don't include data identifiable to you personally.
+OpenUPM may preserve log entries for all kinds of visitors longer, as needed in specific cases, like the investigation of specific incidents.
+OpenUPM stores aggregate statistics indefinitely, but those statistics don't include data identifiable to you personally.

-A few features of openupm services requires GitHub account.
-For example, you must have an GitHub account to submit packages to the openupm public registry.
+A few features of OpenUPM services require a GitHub account.
+For example, you must have a GitHub account to submit packages to the OpenUPM public registry.

-openupm publishes these account data for the whole world to see on package detail page and contributor pages and so on.
+OpenUPM publishes this account data for the whole world to see on the package detail page and contributor pages and so on.

-If you preferred not to show your GitHub username, you can leave it empty when submitting packages.
+If you prefer not to show your GitHub username, you can leave it empty when submitting packages.

 - add metadata to packages that you submit